 Well Over a Century of Service

-The same colorful cornucopia of goods and people that overwhelms a visitor today also greeted the first market goers in 1827 when the village of Rochester only had a few thousand residents and the municipal market was built partially over the river at the west end of the Main Street bridge.
-Later this unique resource was replaced by Centre Market, Rochester's first major civic undertaking, built on the river's east side between the Andrews Street bridge and the site of the present Sister Cities pedestrian bridge.
+The same colorful cornucopia of goods and people that dazzle visitors today also greeted the first market goers in 1827 when the village of Rochester only had a few thousand residents and the municipal market was built partially over the Genesee River at the west end of the Main Street bridge.
+Later, this unique resource was replaced by Centre Market, Rochester's first major monumental civic undertaking, built on the river's east side between the Andrews Street Bridge and the site of the present Sister Cities pedestrian bridge.
 Since 1905, the Market has been at its current site, 280 North Union Street, less than a mile from downtown.

 For a comprehensive history of the Market, check out The Hands That Feed Us: 100 Years at the Rochester Public Market.
 Published to commemorate the Market's centennial in 2005, this beautiful book is on sale at the Market Token Center during regular Market days and hours (the white boxcar-like building right behind the Market Office, the two story brick house).